 Here are some reasons to choose Canon for your next digital camera:

 I have been using Canon brand cameras as my primary models since the very early days of digital photography.
-I also own high end Nikon and Sony cameras and they are also great, with each having advantages of their own, but none has made me want to switch from my primary Canon kit.
+I own and have owned high-end Sony and Nikon camera kits.
+While they are also great, each having advantages, none has made me want to switch from my primary Canon kit.